-A researcher wishes to set up a patient advisory group to advise on dissemination of the research results and assist with writing lay summaries for grant applications.

-The researcher is looking for three patient representatives to form the advisory group.
+A researcher wishes to set up a PPI advisory group to advise on dissemination of the research results and assist with writing plain English summaries for grant applications.
+The researcher is looking for three PPI Contributors to form the advisory group.
 The group will meet for 2 half day in-person meetings and 1 virtual meeting over 2 years.